 Residents at the Center for Women are given a variety of different opportunities that those in a traditional prison environment do not get.
 When a woman arrives at the facility, she is put on track to gain employment in the community.
 We believe that this is the most vital key to success upon reentry.
 Employment provides a sense of self-worth and further, makes sure that no woman leaves the facility broke.

-Residents worked a variety of different jobs during the 2014 fiscal year.
-The bulk were in food service positions, but women also worked as hair stylists, office managers, call center representatives, amongst many others.
+Residents worked a variety of different jobs during the 2017 fiscal year.
+The bulk were in food service positions, but women also worked as landscaping assistants, office managers, call center representatives, and more.
 Think about this the next time you are out and about.
-Without knowing it, you may encounter a woman in your day-to-day activities who is actively working to contribute to her community and make her life better.
+Without knowing it, you may encounter a formerly incarcerated woman in your day-to-day activities who is actively working to contribute to her community and improve her life.

 Criteria for Participation